squid-cache/squid-cache.github.io/ConfigExamples/Chat/Telegram.rst

  deny   ip any 149.154.172.0 255.255.252.0
 }}}

-This prevents Telegram clients to authenticate, and, then fails to connect.
+This prevents Telegram clients from authenticating so it fails to connect.

-== Squid Configuration File ==
+=== Squid Configuration File ===

 Paste the configuration file like this:

 {{{
 acl Telegram dst 149.154.164.0/22 acl Telegram dst 149.154.172.0/22 http_access deny Telegram
 }}}

-This affects Telegram clients uses HTTP proxy settings.
+This only affects Telegram clients using HTTP proxy settings.

-'''NOTE:''' Telegram is really difficult to block.
-It can use 80 port with own tunnelling, SOCKS4/5, Tor, etc. AFAIK, Tor is impossible to completely block in any way if you can't block Tor's SOCKS entry point and/or any SOCKS proxies.
 ----
 CategoryConfigExample